henrihakkarainen/projects/Service_Manual_API/README.md

 While updating the maintenance task, it is possible to modify the description, priority and/or mode fields.
 Other columns of the table can not be changed after the initial creation on the database.

 ### Suitable values and max length
-- Descr - string with a maximum length of 200 characters
+- descr - string with a maximum length of 200 characters
-- Prio - string that may have one of the following values: critical, important, slight
+- prio - string that may have one of the following values: critical, important, slight
-- Mode - string that may have either of the following values: open, done
+- mode - string that may have either of the following values: open, done
 - deviceid - integer with a restriction that a device with the given integer must exist at the device-table.
 If using the initial state of the database, only usable deviceid's are between 1-10.